metastreet-labs/metastreet-yield-pass/docs/DESIGN.md

 `deployYieldPass()` is a permissioned function called to create a new yield market for an NFT, with a given start time, expiration time, and yield adapter.
-This creates the necessary accounting state in the yield pass factory, and deploys the yield pass (ERC20) and discount pass (ERC721) tokens for the yield market.
+This creates the necessary accounting state in the yield pass factory, and deploys the yield pass (ERC20) and node pass (ERC721) tokens for the yield market.

 See the [`IYieldAdapter`](../src/interfaces/IYieldAdapter.sol) for the yield adapter interface.